Edgar3g/PrintingAutomation/readme.md

 ## How to use ?

-The first thing do you need to use it, is install the dependenes
+The first thing do you need to use it, is install the dependences
 > <b>python 3</b> and <b>pywin32</b>

 To install the dependence is easy, you only need follow the steep on the <b>offical doc</b> basead on your operational system link: